P-p-H-d/mlib/README.md

 As you can see, this is rather equivalent with the following remarks:

+* M\*LIB requires an explicit definition of the instance of the list,
 * M\*LIB code is more verbose in the method name,
 * M\*LIB needs explicit construction and destruction (as plain old C requests),
 * M\*LIB doesn't return a value to the underlying data but a pointer to this value: